impresionista/vim-spacer/README.md

 - `<CTRL>t` adds a spacer with title as long as your default line length.
 - `<ALT>t`  adds a spacer with title as long as 3/4 of your default line length.

+### In Visual mode
+- `<LEADER>iT` adds a spacer with selection as title as long as your default line length.
+- `<LEADER>it` adds a spacer with selection as title as long as 3/4 of your default line length.

 ## Example